tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

   Tensorpack maintainers make sure the examples perform well without modification.
   But it's your job to pick the model and parameters that are suitable for your own situation.
   We do not help with such questions unless they appear to be a bug in tensorpack.
-+ "Why my model doesn't work?", "I don't understand this paper you implement."
++ "Why my model doesn't work?", "I don't understand this paper you implement.", "How should I change the examples for my own dataset?"
   We do not answer machine learning questions.